-Please check your child's backpack for school information very day.
-School information can also be obtained via enews alerts on the District website.
+Please review the information packet sent with your child's placement letter and check his/her backpacks for additional information regarding school events.
+Information can also be obtained via e-news alerts on the District website.
 Look for the blue rectangle that says "click here to sign up for e-news".